travelping/lager_journald_backend/README.md

       {lager_journald_backend, [{level, info}]}
   ]}`

-All logs with the level of the configuration or higher will be send to journald.
+All logs with the level of the configuration or higher will be sent to journald.
 The default level is info, so in the case above you can simply write:

   `{handlers, [